 Experienced Track is for string principals and experienced orchestra teachers who want to continue to develop their secondary instrument, rehearsal and conducting skills, and expand their knowledge of string repertoire and pedagogy.
 Please bring your principal instrument.
 Secondary instruments are provided.

 Special Topics Sessions (available to participants in both tracks)

 Application deadline: June 1, 2017

 All applicants must submit an online application and complete the $30 non-refundable application fee.

 No audition required.

-All applicants are accepted upon completion of an online application and $30 non-refunable application fee.
-All applicants will receive an email notification confirming their admission.
+All applicants are accepted upon completion of an online application and $30 non-refundable application fee.

 Phone: (734) 936-2660